Liwen-Liberty/ImmregInformer/README.md

 ## Installation

-scDecipher is tested to work under:
+ImmRegInformer is tested to work under:

 ```
 * Python 3.8.0